Carlisle United F.C.: 2005–2025: Return to the Football League

+In 2006–07, the club were mired in mid-table but staged a late run for a play-off place, they finally finished the season eighth, their highest league place for 20 years with the added bonus of returning their highest average league crowds for 30 years.
+Carlisle started the 2007–08 season with a 1–1 draw at newly promoted Walsall but manager Neil McDonald was sacked on the Monday after the match.
+Cheltenham Town manager John Ward took over on a permanent basis in October 2007, with both clubs agreeing a six-figure compensation package.
+Under Ward Carlisle were in the hunt for an automatic promotion spot but could only manage a draw on the final day of the season and finished fourth.
+In the play-off semi-final, Carlisle lost to Leeds United 3–2 on aggregate.

 The 2008–09 season saw Carlisle start promisingly but it was soon followed by one of the worst runs of form in the club's history.
-Because of this manager John Ward was sacked and replaced by caretaker manager Greg Abbott, signing him permanently after he uplifted the club's form in the following games.
-On 9 January 2009, Graham Kavanagh was released by Sunderland and returned to Carlisle on a permanent basis as a player-coach.
-Carlisle eventually avoided relegation that season.

-Carlisle completed two full seasons with Abbot at the helm, and achieved comfortable mid-table finishes in both.
+Because of this manager John Ward was sacked and replaced by caretaker manager Greg Abbott, signing him permanently after he uplifted the club's form in the subsequent games.
+Carlisle completed two full seasons with Abbott at the helm, and achieved comfortable mid-table finishes in both.
 More noteworthy were the two runs in the Football League Trophy which took place in those seasons.
-The team were beaten in the final in 2010 but returned the following year, with new signings including François Zoko and James Berrett, to win the trophy in 2011.
-The following season started successfully for the Cumbrians with Rory Loy, Lee Miller and Zoko all forming a hugely successful strike-partnership.
-They sustained a considerable play-off push throughout the season.
-Having occupied 6th place (final play-off position) for a period of the season, a dip in form towards the end of the seasons saw The Cumbrians miss out by just two points to Stevenage, meaning a successful seasons for the Cumbrians couldn't be rounded off with an appearance in the League One play-offs.
+The team were beaten in the final in 2010 but returned the following year, to win the trophy in 2011.
+The following season started successfully for the Cumbrians and sustained a considerable play-off push throughout the season.
+A dip in form towards the end of the seasons saw Carlisle miss out by two points to Stevenage.

-The following season began in disappointing manner.
-Following a number of heavy defeats the club found themselves drafted into a relegation battle, occupying the final relegation spot for a period of the season.
-However, a resurgence of form in the New Year following the return of target man Lee Miller, and fellow front-man Rory Loy saw Carlisle string together a number of good results to claw themselves clear of the relegation zone, eventually finishing the season in 17th position.
-The club retained Greg Abbott as manager, offering a 1-year extension to his current deal, whilst also extending assistant Graham Kavanagh's contract for another season.

-The 2013-14 season started in disastrous style, with a 5–1 home defeat against Leyton Orient in which striker Lee Miller was sent off for violent conduct.
-A 4–0 drubbing away at Bradford City followed, before another 4–0 defeat at the hands of Coventry at home, before scraping points against Colchester and Brentford.
-Another heavy defeat in the League Cup followed as Championship side Leicester City secured a 5–2 victory at Brunton Park, before a narrow 1–0 home defeat to Port Vale spelled the end of Abbott's 5-year reign as United manager, just 2 points from 6 games had been the final straw for the club's Board.